mcanlas/presentation-slides/slides/from-kittens-to-cats.md

 - Can use `for-comprehension`
 - Can use `map`
-- Can "fail fast"
-- Is highly composable
+- Is highly composable and consistent, like "legos"
 - Leverages previous experience

 ----